-WE have just fallen in with a ship from New York to London, and, as it is a calm, the master of it is come on board; whilst he is drinking a bottle of very fine Madeira, which Fitzgerald has tempted him with on purpose to give me this opportunity, as it is possible he may arrive first, I will write a line, to tell my dear Lucy we are all well, and hope soon to have the happiness of telling her so in person; I also send what I scribbled before we lost sight of land; for I have had no spirits to write or do any thing since.
+from New-York to London, and, as it is a calm, the master of it is come on board; whilst he is drinking a bottle of very fine Madeira, which Fitzgerald has tempted him with on purpose to give me this opportunity, as it is possible he may arrive first, I will write a line, to tell my dear Lucy we are all well, and hope soon to have the happiness of telling her so in person; I also send what I scribbled before we lost sight of land; for I have had no spirits to write or do any thing since.

-There is inexpressible pleasure in meeting a ship at sea, and renewing our commerce merce been I feel stancy tired ship, we m ful is could Fitzg this had New thing ther hither failor nishing those a sea merce with the human kind, after having been so absolutely separated from them.
-I feel strongly at this moment the inconstancy of the species: we naturally grow tired of the company on board our own ship, and fancy the people in every one we meet more agreeable.
+There is inexpressible pleasure in meeting a ship at sea, and renewing our conmerce mer bee I for fran tire fhip in have rate and this in a hith fail niff a fe merce with the human kind, after having been so absolutely separated from them.
+I feel strongly at this moment the inconstancy of the species: we naturally grow tired of the company on board our own ship, and sancy the people in every one we meet more agreeable.